-Image of students in a workshop with text 'Things look different from here'
+Image of a student in a flight simulator with text 'Things look different from here'

 See for yourself at an open day

-Image of student using VR equipment with text 'Plot your course'
+Image of student using a tennis simulator with text 'Plot your course'

 Choose your adventure.
 Feed your curiosity.